 For something different on our last trip, we stopped at this stationary food truck, Crave, right on the water.
 They had wraps, salads, bowls, smoothies, and plenty of options for the whole family.
 It was delicious, cheap, and quick.
 We loved that it had a large seated area with covered picnic tables next to the water.

 Best Hotels in St. Augustine

 If you are looking for where to stay in St. Augustine, there are plenty of options in the historic district or cheaper options just outside of the main area.
-We usually visit St. Augustine as a stop on a road trip out of Florida but have stayed here once with the kids.
-We opted to stay at a Marriott just outside of the old city because we had a free hotel stay with points.
+We usually visit St. Augustine as a stop on a road trip out of Florida, and do not spend the night; however, we have stayed before.
+Depending on your budget, there are many hotels in the historic district if you’d like to be within walking distance.
+We opt to stay at a Marriott or Hilton just outside of the old city because we usually have a free hotel stay with points.
 Check out are some great places to stay in St. Augustine here.

 St. Augustine Bed and Breakfast

 You will be hard-pressed to find many bed and breakfasts that allow kids.
 If you’ve never stayed in one, I would highly recommend it.
 Some offer a buffet where you can come and go and others offer a